Justice, Equity, Decolonization, Diversity, Inclusion

 FREQUENTLY ASKED QUESTIONS

-- These questions are a first step and they do not currently include all identities, however we have provided fields to share more information and we value learning more about what could be added in the future.
+• The social identity questions are a first step and as such they do not currently include all possible identities.
+We have provided a Prefer to Self-Describe field to allow you to share more information and we value learning more about what could be added in the future.

 1. Why am I being asked to complete the self-identification questionnaire?

-The collection of self-identification data is a central piece of Creative BC commitment to equity, diversity and inclusion (EDI).
-This data provides information on the diversity of the population applying for and receiving Creative BC funds and those working with and for the organization.
-This information increases Creative BC’s capacity to monitor progress and to ensure EDI is achieved in our programs.
-We want to use it to recognize and remove barriers, and to design new measures to achieve greater EDI in the creative industries.
+The collection of self-identification data is a tool to support Creative BC’s commitment to equity, diversity and inclusion (EDI).
+This data provides information on the social identity characteristics of the population applying for and receiving Creative BC funds as well as those working for the organization.
+This information allows Creative BC’s to monitor progress and to ensure EDI principles are upheld in our programs and practices.
+We want to use these insights to recognize and remove barriers, and to design new mechanisms to achieve greater EDI in the creative industries.

 2. Who is required to complete the questionnaire?